koenrane/KR-new-site/content/import/steering-gpt-2-xl-by-adding-an-activation-vector.md

 Magnifying the $2\to20$ vector does make it more effective.
 However, this vector still doesn't seem as effective as the normal steering vector (recorded just before layer 20).
 This suggests that the layer-0 and layer-2 vectors aren't _just_ getting amplified by layers 2–19.
 Instead, useful computational work is being done by these layers, which is then added to forward passes in order to produce angrier completions.

+> [!note] Summary
-**Summary:** Steering vectors contain important computational work done by later layers.
+> Steering vectors contain important computational work done by later layers.
 The activation addition technique is not equivalent to injecting extra tokens.
 (We provide further evidence on this point [later](/gpt2-steering-vectors#Activation-addition-behaves-differently-than-prompting).)

 ## Only modifying certain residual stream dimensions